trothr/chicory/doc/packages.md

 | inetutils     | 2.4       | https://ftp.gnu.org/gnu/inetutils/inetutils-2.4.tar.xz                    | 0x51722b08fe4745a2 | CD0, 20231011

 \*Package name or "application ID" in Chicory is never hyphenated.
-`libgpg-error` is hyphenated above for clarity, but is named `libgpgerror` in Chicory repostories.
+`libgpg-error` is hyphenated above for clarity but is named `libgpgerror` in Chicory repostories.

 ## Current Platforms